 FTPGet is a locking function: no other action can be performed until the end of current transfer.

-To check the progress of transfer, FTPGet can automatically call the <Procedure Name> procedure at regular time intervals (every 64 KB).
+To control the progress of the transfer, the FTPGet function can automatically call an Procedure WLanguage <Procedure WLanguage> at regular intervals (every 64 KB).

 This procedure is declared as follows:

 - <Total size> is an integer corresponding to the total size of file or directory currently transferred.

 - <Transferred size> is an integer corresponding to the number of bytes already transferred.

 In this procedure, you can:

 - display a progress bar (using a Progress Bar control for example),

 - find out whether the transfer is completed (<Total size> = <Transferred size>).